-Nice and simpleIts simplicity is a big part of its charm.
+Simplicity is a big part of this package’s charm.
 Unlike some rival designs, which require patience, a steady hand and a passable grasp of mathematics to get working, the Concept is a 'plug and play' product straight from the box.

 Before dropping a record into place, though, it's worth taking a moment to admire the Concept's clean design and chunkily substantial finish.
 Speed (33.3, 45 and 78rpm) is controlled by a hefty rotary dial, and the whole thing operates with the sort of solidity more readily associated with outside water closets.